 2. Visit Mt.
 Isarog National Park

 Trek your worries away and at the end of a journey, you’ll feel lighter (both literally and figuratively, that is).
 Mount Isarog is actually a potentially active volcano.
 Its highest point is about 6,600 feet (2,011 m).
 Historically it is a spot where the troops of the Philippine Army and Bicolano guerillas hid at the time the Japanese conquered the country.
 Today, it is a national park, home to natural waterfalls, springs, and nature.
-The best time to visit is between January to April.
+The best time to visit this Naga tourist spot is between January to April.
 By this time, the mountain’s forest is cold and refreshing even if it is hot elsewhere.

 One must-see is the Magragobrob Waterfalls located inside Mt.
 Isarog’s crater.
 It is 131 ft (40 meters) high that flows until the Rangas River.
 If you feel you need a spa treatment, then it is pretty cool to know that the Hiwacloy Sulfur Springs is also located here.
 To enjoy this all-natural spa treatment, you can the 45-minute flight from Manila to Pili Airport.
 After that drive to Naga City.